CrispyConductor/tightcnc/README.md

 be located in the package root directory (the git checkout directory if cloned from git, or `node_modules/tightcnc/` if installed from npm), or in `/etc`.
 You can also specify the location of the configuration file by setting the environment variable `TIGHTCNC_CONFIG` to the path of the config file, including filename.

 Open the config file and add/edit options as needed.
+It is in standard YAML (or JSON) format.
 The server will not start until it finds the configuration file.
 Proper configuration is critical for safe operation.
 In addition to editing the options found in the example configuration, take a look at the [config defaults](https://github.com/crispy1989/tightcnc/blob/master/tightcnc-defaults.conf.js) file for a more complete list of options.
 Also check the options for any plugins you plan to use.